• Skip to primary navigation

 Dipping gujiya in sugar syrup is optional.
 It makes the gujiya moist and gives a wonderful glaze.

-You don't need 1 string consistency for this syrup.
-Test the syrup by taking some in a spoon, cool a little and taking in between your fingertips to check that it is sticky.
+You don’t need 1 string consistency for this syrup.
+Test the syrup by taking some in a spoon, cooling it a little, and taking it in between your fingertips to check that it is sticky.

 sugar syrup with saffron